 Russian astronaut from the Hollywood movie “Armageddon”

-But the truth is that ushankas are worn only during winter time and not the way it is shown in the picture from Armageddon movie (without the Soviet emblem and with “ears” up).
+But the truth is that ushankas are worn only during wintertime and not the way it is shown in the picture from Armageddon movie (without the Soviet emblem and with “ears” up).
 This way it looks much better.
-Actually, Russians are very stylish.
+Actually, the Russians are very stylish.
 Even traditional patterns are used in some trendy things.
 You can read more about Russian fashion in the article by Denis Bets.

 When you see a serious Russian person during your visit, just try to say “hi” and you will see that the person will start smiling.
 Russians usually are deeply in their thoughts about work, family, life, philosophical questions, etc. and they don’t smile if there is no reason for that.
 We even have a saying: “Smile without a reason is a symbol of a not intelligent person”.

 As far as we do not have bears walking in the streets, Russia is quite a safe country indeed.
+Moscow is safer than London and Paris and it’s totally fine to walk on the streets late at night, as we have street lights everywhere.
 No jokes, there are of course pickpockets and scammers as in any other city, but still not so many.
 You just need to be careful with using a taxi in airports, first check the price (it shouldn’t be more than 2000 – 3000 rub).
 And do not leave your wallet in the back pocket of your jeans.
-And yes, Russian cities are very clean.
-In Moscow streets are washed two times a day, walking paths are also without garbage as far as a lot of street cleaners are walking each hour and picking it up.
-Just imagine, even during the World Cup Moscow still was clean all the time!
+More about safety in Moscow can be read here.

 We have very different dishes.
 In Russia, you will find not only our traditional cuisine (which actually has more than 300 recipes) but the cuisine of different nations of Russia (Tatar, Bashkir, Buryat, etc.) and of Post-Soviet countries (Uzbekistan, Kazakhstan, Georgia, etc.).